SweetTrip

 Diabetic (Neuropathy) Foot Pain

 Massaging your feet or applying nerve pain relief creams often helps relieve the pain.
 If you have diabetes and suffer from foot pain, you must seek your doctor’s advice first.
-Diabetic neuropathy is serious and you might need medication.
+Diabetic neuropathy is severe, and you might need medication.

 Diabetic Foot Ulcers

 If the foot nerves are functioning, the ulcer can be very painful.
 But if not, you may not even notice you have a foot ulcer.
-Without treatment, a foot ulcer can become infected and lead to serious complications such as a reduced functioning of your foot or even, in some cases, an amputation (6% of people with a diabetic foot ulcer will be hospitalized due to infection or other ulcer-related complication).
+Without treatment, a foot ulcer can become infected and lead to severe complications such as a reduced functioning of your foot or even, in some cases, an amputation (6% of people with a diabetic foot ulcer will be hospitalized due to infection or other ulcer-related complication).
 Nurse Gayle Morris explains how to prevent diabetic foot ulcers.

 Diabetic foot ulcer picture